A Reset You Can Feel

 Do I Have to See You to Get This Kind of Therapy?

-No—Written Exposure Therapy (WET) is available from other providers, especially those trained through the VA or academic settings.
-But not every therapist offering trauma support is trained in WET, and not everyone who is trained delivers it the same way.
+No—Written Exposure Therapy (WET) is available through other providers, particularly in VA and academic settings.
+Not every therapist offering trauma treatment is trained in WET, and not everyone who is trained delivers it the same way.

-The difference in working with me is that I’ve intentionally designed this track to be clear, focused, and delivered in full within a 3–4 week window.
-I won’t mix and match methods or water down the model—I respect the structure of WET and the research that backs it.
+What’s different here is that I’ve intentionally designed this track to be clear, focused, and delivered in full within a 3–4 week window.
+I don’t mix methods or dilute the model.
+I respect the structure of WET and the research that supports it, and I deliver it consistently and intentionally.

 Ready to take the next step?